kbeckenrode/kbeckenrode.github.io/about.markdown

 **I like learning about bacteria**

 I think they are funny.
-Being incredibly small in comparison to humans, and yet, they remain a such a mystery.
+Being incredibly small and outnumber humans, they remain such a mystery.
 Bacteria come in many varieties of shapes, sizes, arrangements, communities, and produce an staggering array of metabolites and proteins.
 Why such a diversity?
 Why are bacteria so important?
 What is the role of bacteria in healthy human function?
-In development?
+In human development?

+Come along and learn with me!